Skip to main content

 Outline what’s involved in any other roles in Scouts and the time commitment the nominee puts in.

-Rob last received a Bar to the Award for Merit 10 years ago (19 years since his last award), but his dedicated service has continued.
+Rob received a Bar to the Award for Merit 10 years ago (and it is 19 years since he received the Award for Merit), but his dedicated service has continued.
 He has undertaken many and various roles since that time: District Programme Team Leader (for Cubs), District Lead Volunteer, Cubs Section Team Leader, Scouts Section Team Leader, and is currently part of the Group Programme Team as a Skills Instructor and the District Volunteering Development Team assisting with learning.
 Rob approached them all with dedication and gusto.
-He promoted the growth of Scouts in the city as District Lead Volunteer, introduced Activity days to accompany a Promise renewal event, creating renewed interest and excitement for all – the massive scaletrix raceway and flowerpot defence games were inspirational.
-The 10th Group owns a minibus, which Rob takes bookings, re-fuels, and arranges MOTs and any minor repairs for.
+He promoted the growth of Scouts in the city as District Lead Volunteer, introduced Activity days to accompany a Promise renewal event, creating renewed interest and excitement for all – the massive Scalextric raceway and flowerpot defence games were inspirational.
+The 10th Hilltown Group owns a minibus, which Rob takes bookings, re-fuels, and arranges MOTs and any minor repairs for.
 The District campsite required a much-needed facelift, in order to attract any campers.
 Rob was and still is on the management committee, seeking funds to undertake ground works and modernisation, but also very much hands on, carpentry and decorating skills very much coming to the fore.
 He mows the grass at one headquarters and he is a Non Member at another group, noting his retained learning support and campsite roles.

 3. Key achievements